danwing/https-local-domains/draft-thomson-https-local-domains.md

 ## Misbinding TLS Raw Public Keys {#misbinding}

-When using Raw Public Keys a misbinding attack is possible when the server name is not cryptographically bound to the TLS handshake ({{MM24}}).
-The mechanism described in this draft avoids such a misbinding because the public key is included in the handshake, which the client verifies matches the hash of the public key contained in the hostname.
-This obviates the need for mitigations described in
+When using Raw Public Keys a misbinding attack (unknown key-share attack) is possible when the server name is not cryptographically bound to the TLS handshake ({{MM24}}).
+The mechanism described in this draft avoids such an attack because the public key is included in the handshake, which the client verifies matches the public key hash contained in the hostname.
+This obviates the need for mitigations described in {{?RFC8844}}.
-{{?RFC8844}}.

 # IANA Considerations {#iana}